Ryan Newman (racing driver)

-Ryan Joseph Newman (born December 8, 1977), nicknamed "Rocket Man", is an American professional stock car racing driver.
-He currently competes full time in the SRX Camping World Series driving the No. 39.
-He last competed full-time in the NASCAR Cup Series, driving the No. 6 Ford Mustang for Roush Fenway Racing, as well as part-time in the NASCAR Camping World Truck Series, driving the No. 39 Ford F-150 for DCC Racing.
+Ryan Joseph Newman (born December 8, 1977), nicknamed "Rocket Man", is an American professional stock car racing driver that competed in the NASCAR Cup Series from 2000 to 2023.
+He claimed 18 official wins including the 2008 Daytona 500 and 2013 Brickyard 400, as well as 117 top 5s, 51 pole positions, and a non-points win at the 2002 Winston.
+Newman was runner-up in 2014, and ranked sixth in 2002, 2003, and 2005.
+Newman currently competes in the SMART Modified Tour for Coulter Motorsports.

+Early career

 Newman made his racing debut in 1993 in the United Midget Auto Racing Association and the All-American Midget Series, winning both Rookie of the Year and the championship.
-His 100 feature wins and two titles have him in the Quarter Midget Hall of Fame.
-Moving to USAC in 1995 running the C.E.
+His one hundred feature wins and two titles have him in the Quarter Midget Hall of Fame.
+Moving to USAC in 1995, running the C.E.
 Lewis No. 39 Drinan Chassis powered Brayton Motor, he was ROTY again in both the Midget Series and the Silver Crown in 1996.
 In 1999, he was the first driver to win in all three divisions while being the Silver Bullet Series champion in the No. 14 Beast Chassis powered Chevy.